roytang/blog/content/posts/2007/01/nameless-deck-wins.md

 I was playing in a bad mental state here, holding back on my spells for fear of permission.
-A friend who was watching rightfully told me that keeping my spells in hand doesn&#8217;t reduce the number of counters he had.
-I should&#8217;ve been playing threats one after another until I could resolve a Hit for massive damage.
+A friend who was watching rightfully told me that keeping my spells in hand doesn&'t reduce the number of counters he had.
+I should&'ve been playing threats one after another until I could resolve a Hit for massive damage.
 In the second game, my weakness to Pyroclasm becomes the end of me as it kills half my mana.

 Round 6: